 Contact you after getting notice that you have a lawyer.

 While trying to find you, tell people you know that they are with a debt collection agency (unless specifically asked) or that you owe a debt.
 They must identify themselves and say only that they are trying to find you.

 Talk about the case to anyone not directly connected with it.
 They cannot tell your employer/relatives/friends you owe a debt.
 They can talk to your spouse or parents (if you are a minor).

 Contact you again, after you wrote them that you would not pay the debt or want them to stop contacting you.
 They may contact you to say they will no longer try to collect, there are things they can now do to solve the problem, or they are taking specific actions against you to collect the debt (example: suing you).

 Call you at work if they know it is inconvenient.

-Claim s/he is someone s/he is not – like a government representative, or a lawyer.
+Claim to be someone s/he is not – like law enforcement, a government representative, or a lawyer.

-Claim s/he can take actions that s/he cannot – like taking your house, or telling your boss you owe a debt or that s/he can hurt your credit rating.
+Threaten to do things s/he cannot – like taking your house, or threatening to hurt your credit rating.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.